Best practices to review code for startups

 During a code review, teams share knowledge and techniques among peers.
 Sharing techniques transcend seniority, where every developer can equally share, cooperate, and improve their skills.
 There is no improvement possible without measurement.
 With the benchmarks set, the developers can always measure their performance and improve.

 5. Building a strong foundation for your software

 Designing maintainable software does not need to be an independent effort in silos.
 Having a code review will allow you to build maintainable software right from the start.
 Iterative development and regular reviews help to improve quality by making code readable.
-A code analyzed by an automated code review tool is easy to compile and validated for use.
+A code analyzed by an automated code review tool is easy to compile and validate for use.
 Prevention is better (and cheaper) than cure.